Bohemian Matrix Geometry: The Effect of Matrix Structure

-What we observed experimentally, as demonstrated in Figure~\ref{fig:SchmidtSpitzer}, is that the Schmidt--Spitzer curves themselves seem to converge rapidly---for upper Hessenberg Toeplitz matrices, which have very special Toeplitz symbols---as we add new sequence elements $t_k$.
+What we observed experimentally, as demonstrated in Figure~\ref{fig:SchmidtSpitzer}, is that the SS curves themselves seem to converge rapidly (basically already for dimension $n=m$) as we add new sequence elements $t_k$.
+This is \emph{in spite} of the known sensitivity of eigenvalues of Toeplitz matrices to perturbations; indeed the sensitivity is exponential in the dimension of the matrix.
+Why, then, do we see convergence, in this case?